Receiving a letter from solicitors informing that someone is making an injury claim against you can certainly have a

 Depending on the circumstances of the accident, you may be confronted with a Letter of Claim or a Claim Notification Form which set out full details of the alleged incident and injuries.
 But no matter what correspondence you receive there will be strict response timeframes set that you will be told you need to abide by.

-Often the first reaction to this letter is one of worry, as you may not know how you are going to respond to the claimant solicitors, defend the claim or even pay the compensation.
+Often the first reaction to this letter is one of worry, as you may not know how you are going to respond to the claimant's solicitors, defend the claim or even pay the compensation.
+You may even be angry as your believe it is a fraudulent or false personal injury claim.

 However, the good news is that the vast majority of claims are usually covered by some kind of insurance policy and we're going to explain the scenarios where insurance may cover the claim as well as your options when no insurance is available.

 Defending Road Traffic Accidents.

 As it's a legal requirement that you must have at least third-party motor insurance to drive on UK roads, the claim against you is likely to be fully covered by your vehicle insurance.
 While it is likely your insurer has already been notified of the accident and subsequent claim, your first action should be to advise them of the solicitor documentation you have received.

 One important item to remember is that not having the optional 'Legal Expenses Cover' on your policy will not stop your insurance company acting to defend a claim made against you.
-Comprehensive, fire and theft and third party insurance should all provide sufficient cover to defend the claim against you.
+Comprehensive, fire and theft, and third party insurance should all provide sufficient cover to defend a car accident claim against you.

 When you report the claim, you will almost certainly be asked about the accident circumstances, vehicle damage and any evidence you have.
 This will be used to establish liability (fault) for the accident which will determine how your insurance company handles the claim.